Rise to Success: Career Highlights of Jack Nicholson

 From career breakthroughs to professional milestones, explore how Jack Nicholson made an impact.

-In 1950, at age 13, Jack Nicholson first came to California to visit his sister and took a job as an office worker for animation directors William Hanna and Joseph Barbera at the MGM cartoon studio.
-They offered him an entry-level job as an animator, but he declined.
+In 1950, at the age of 13, Nicholson first came to California and took a job as an office worker for animation directors William Hanna and Joseph Barbera at the MGM cartoon studio.

-On May 5, 1955, Jack Nicholson had his first day as a working actor on "Tales of Wells Fargo", which he considered lucky because 5 was Joe DiMaggio's jersey number.
+On May 5, 1955, Nicholson had his first day as a working actor on "Tales of Wells Fargo", a date he considered lucky because 5 was the jersey number of his boyhood idol, Joe DiMaggio.

 Loading Video...